buybackoff/Ractor/README.md

 **Fredis.Persistence** is a collection of APIs for POCOs and blobs persistence and a strongly typed Redis client based on excellent [Stackexchange.Redis](https://github.com/StackExchange/StackExchange.Redis) library.
-The typed Redis client has strong opinion about keys schema inside Redis and uses a concept root/owner objects to store dependent objects/collections.
+The typed Redis client has strong opinion about keys schema inside Redis and uses a concept of root/owner objects to store dependent objects/collections.
 POCO/database persistor base implementation wraps around ServiceStack.ORMLite.v3, however there is no binary dependency and any ORM could be plugged in.
 Blob persistor saves large data objects to files or S3 (TODO).